 This course will introduce students to the horticulture and plant science industry through a series of hands-on labs and activities.
 Students will have the opportunity to work in the school's greenhouse and outdoors within the school grounds.
 Specific topics of study include: horticultural safety, soils, plant structure & function, plant reproduction, plant nutrition and floriculture.
-Students will become affiliate members of FFA and will also be automatically dual-enrolled in a Supervised Agricultural Experience course. \Students can request to receive Science credit for completing this course.
+Students will become affiliate members of FFA and will have the option to be dual-enrolled in a Supervised Agricultural Experience course.
+Students can request to receive Science credit for completing this course.